Mission, beliefs, Values

 The good news of Jesus Christ and God's kingdom is at the center of who we are and everything we do.
 We believe that God's unconditional acceptance of us is not something that we can earn or achieve.
 Rather, it is a gift of grace that is received through faith because of what Jesus has done for us in his death and resurrection.
 It is in response to this grace that we embrace our unity in Christ and live every aspect of our lives as disciples of Jesus, called and sent to share this gospel with everyone.

-Though worship is much bigger than the songs we sing, or even our time gathered together as a church, we know how important our time of worship is in our journey of following Jesus.
-All that we do in worship: our teaching, our singing, prayers, celebration of the sacraments, testimonies, video, etc., is biblical by being consistent with and saturated in the Scriptures.
-Our worship is also vibrant, meaning we don't only worship with our minds, but also with our body, spirit, and emotions.
+Though worship is much bigger than the songs we sing, or even our time together as a church, we know how important corporate worship is as the body of Christ.
+All that we do in worship (teaching, singing, prayers, celebration of the sacraments, testimonies, video, etc.) is biblical by being consistent with and saturated in the Scriptures.
+Our worship is also vibrant, meaning we don't worship only with our minds but also with our body, spirit, and emotions.
 We are gathered for worship on Sunday in order to be scattered to live all of life as worship Monday through Saturday.

 OPENNESS TO CHANGE